ncatlab/nlab-content/pages/9/6/1/3/3169/content.md

 ### 2-categorical monadic descent

-A monadicity theorem for [[2-monad|pseudomonads]] is proved in
+A pseudomonadicity theorem for [[2-monad|pseudomonads]] is proved in Theorem 3.6 of:

 * I. J. Le Creurer, F. Marmolejo, E. M. Vitale, _Beck's theorem for pseudo-monads_, J. Pure Appl.
 Algebra 173 (2002), no. 3, 293--313.

-In [[2-category]]-theory, a notion of 2-[[fibered category|fibered categories]] are defined in Gray's work and then again introduced and discussed at length by Claudio Hermida, who has good ideas on higher n (and I will be trilled to hear once that he found the time to return to the topic and give us good answers).
-An appendix in
+and sharpened in Theorem A.2 of:

 * [[Claudio Hermida]], _Descent on 2-fibrations and strongly 2-regular 2-categories_, Appl.
 Categ.
 Structures __12__ (2004), no. 5-6, 427&#8211;459.

-is discussing a 2-categorical version of Beck-Chevalley condition needed to compare it with the 2-monadic descent; there is also a version of Beck's theorem sketched there.
+(see Remark A.3 for a comparison with the work of Creurer et al.).

+More generally, this paper discusses a notion of 2-[[fibered category|fibered categories]], originally defined in Gray's work, and then again introduced and discussed at length in this paper.
+The appendix also discusses a 2-categorical version of Beck-Chevalley condition needed for a comparison with 2-monadic descent.

 ### $(\infty,1)$-categorical monadic descent